Travis Green

-Travis Vernon Green (born December 20, 1970) is a Canadian ice hockey coach and former professional ice hockey player.
-He is the former head coach of the Vancouver Canucks of the National Hockey League (NHL).
-He also previously coached the American Hockey League's Utica Comets, Vancouver's top minor league affiliate.
-Drafted 23rd overall in 1989, Green played for five different National Hockey League (NHL) teams in his 14-year career.
+Travis Vernon Green (born December 20, 1970) is a Canadian professional ice hockey coach and former player who is the head coach for the Ottawa Senators of the National Hockey League (NHL).
+Green formerly served as head coach for the Vancouver Canucks and New Jersey Devils of the NHL, as well as the American Hockey League's Utica Comets, Vancouver's former minor league affiliate.
+Drafted 23rd overall in 1989, Green played for five different NHL teams in his 14-year career.

 Playing career

-Green started out with the Spokane Chiefs in the Western Hockey League (WHL), playing with them from 1986 to 1989.
+Green started with the Spokane Chiefs in the Western Hockey League (WHL), playing with them from 1986 to 1989.
 In the middle of the 1989–90 season, he was traded to the Medicine Hat Tigers, where he completed his junior career.
 While with the Chiefs, he scored 137 goals and 165 assists for a total of 302 points.
 He added 15 goals, 24 assists, and 39 points with the Tigers.

 Green was drafted 23rd overall by the New York Islanders in the 1989 NHL Entry Draft.
 Green played 857 career games, scoring 182 goals and 249 assists for 431 points.
 His best season statistically was the 1995–96 season, when he scored 25 goals and 45 assists for 70 points in only 69 games.
 On June 30, 2006, the final year of his contract with the Boston Bruins was bought out.
 On August 10, 2006, he was signed by the Anaheim Ducks, the team he had previously played for from 1998 to 1999.
 However, he played only seven games in his return to the Ducks, before being claimed on waivers by another former team, the Toronto Maple Leafs, in January 2007.

 Green was a member of Team Canada at the 2007 Spengler Cup.